How it works

 Some people take zopiclone for a very short time (two to five days).

 People can become dependent on the effects of zopiclone if they take it for more than a month, and then when they stop, they are more likely to get withdrawal symptoms.

 You need to talk to your doctor or pharmacist before starting treatment with zopiclone if any of the following apply to you:

-- you have myasthenia (a problem that causes severe muscle weakness)
+- you have myasthenia gravis (a problem that causes severe muscle weakness)

-- your lungs do not work properly (respiratory failure)
+- your lungs do not work properly (respiratory disease)